 All people – including patients, caregivers, community partners, and other stakeholders – bring value to clinical research and should be involved as partners in every stage of the research process.

 For too long people outside of the research world have not been embraced as full partners in the design and conduct of clinical research.
 The DCRI believes that all people – including patients, caregivers, community partners and other stakeholders – should be partners in research.

 These stakeholders have the potential to impact every stage of the clinical trial life cycle, including study design, funding, recruitment, protocol development, monitoring, data analysis, and FDA approval.

-Adrian Hernandez, MD, DCRI cardiologist and principal investigator, and Patient Partner Lesley Maisch discuss how patients are redefining the way clinical trials are conducted in the context of the PROSPER trial.
+Adrian Hernandez, MD, MHS, and Patient Partner Lesley Maisch discuss how patients are redefining the way clinical trials are conducted in the context of the PROSPER trial.

 Want more from Adrian and Lesley on the power of patients and the value of their feedback?
 Read their blog post.